gandhiaditya54/E-commerce_Website/README.md

 # Features

-* Easy Product Scrolling: Users can slide through products smoothly.
+* Easy Product Scrolling : Users can slide through products smoothly.
 * Product Details Update Automatically: Each product’s name, price, and image update based on the selected item, color, and size.
 * Interactive Selections: Users can pick different colors and sizes, and the display changes right away.
 * Mobile-Friendly: Works well on both computers and mobile devices.